ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A dot selector combined with a single asterisk is a wild card.
 A `dot-wild-selector` acts as a wild card by selecting the nodes of all member values of an object as well as all element nodes of an array.
 Applying the `dot-wild-selector` to a primitive JSON value (number,